Token Parameterization

 WHERE YR='14' AND PD='Jan'

-Again, that’s promising but it’s not quite right.
+Again, that’s promising, but it’s not quite right.
 In this example, the period is a two-character column.
 Therefore, instead of January or Jan, we need '01'.
 Once again, note that since it’s a fixed-width character column we have denoted the value in single quotes as well as added the padded zero.
 It would be incorrect in this case to use a value of '1' because that is distinctly different from '01'.

 Going from calendar months to numbers is presumed to be a very common operation, so once again Drillbridge comes to the rescue with a convenience function that helps out, rather than forcing us to resort to some pained SQL expression to generate the proper value.